From Challenge to Change: Design Principles for AI Transformations: Discussion

 Several risks to construct validity arose from conducting the research methodology.
 The systematic mapping of RQ\textsubscript{1} relied on the interpretive judgment of the first author, which could potentially introduce interpretability bias in the process.
 To mitigate this, we followed a systematic mapping process and discussed ambiguous mappings.

 Another risk to construct validity was the reuse of an existing qualitative dataset to refine the proposed framework, informing a new contribution with relatively old data.
 For this reason, having the data collected at the end of 2024 and from organizations at the beginning of their AI integration strategy, we emphasize the early-stage focus of the framework.
+Specifically, the framework particularly addresses early-stage AI-driven transformation, as the included organizations were at the beginning of their AI integration journey.
+While the dimensions themselves may remain relevant across adoption, the specific design principles captured here, such as establishing communication channels with stakeholders and across the organization, reflect early adoption priorities and may give way to different principles in later phases.
+Similarly, actions related to anchoring change, such as sustaining adoption and managing long-term organizational adaptation, are not yet represented, constituting a possible direction for future work.

 Although the primary analysis was performed by the first author, two authors reviewed the final themes and the coding process.
 In this way, we tried to minimize any bias in codes and themes recognition.
 A remaining risk is that the original data collection had a different research orientation and was not designed to elicit all aspects of the current framework.

 Additionally, the design and execution of the quantitative data collection via the survey and workshops constitutes a risk to construct validity, as biases like question framing may occur.
 To mitigate this, we followed established methodologies, while combining qualitative and quantitative methods enhanced findings' reliability.
 Moreover, social desirability bias posed a challenge to construct validity, as participants might have given socially acceptable responses.
 During the process, we emphasized the confidentiality of participants' responses to encourage honesty.
 To address potential cultural bias of the sample, we included participants from varied national and cultural backgrounds.